-A complete resource for basing yourself in Oaxaca de Juarez
+A complete resource for basing yourself in

 I first came to Oaxaca de Juarez (Oaxaca City) on a whim in October 2016.
 I had made a generic Facebook post asking my friends “Where is the best place to celebrate Dia de Los Muertos (Day of the Dead) in Mexico?”, and my friend Jodi let me know Oaxaca is the spot.
-She helped paint a full picture, with the rewarding and the challenging aspects to life in Oaxaca.
+She helped paint a full picture, with the rewarding and challenging aspects of life in Oaxaca.
 I will address similar for you in this guide!

 My overall experience in Oaxaca has been wonderful.
 I fell in love with the community of digital nomads and remote workers so much, that I even invested in rebooting a co-working space here called Convivio.
 This was a means to stay more closely connected to the community, and as a reason to set deeper roots in a city that has captured my heart.